How to Maximise Your Study Time

 During the day, message friends, flatmates and fellow students to see how things are going or to get a helping hand wherever you might need it.
 While studying provides some unique opportunities from learning, it also means less of the typical social aspect of studying in a more public setting.

-Exams can be stressful at the best of times, the added gloominess of this particular January in Dublin doesn’t tend to help things!
+Exams can be stressful at the best of times, the added gloominess of a rainy Dublin day doesn’t tend to help things!
 So if you sense some friends or students aren’t coping quite as well, reach out just to chat and take each others’ minds off things for a brief moment – it can make a world of difference!

 Finally, stick to your study plan to the very end and close the books at the end of a long day.
 It can be easy to get caught up in wanting to cram one final topic or chapter but giving yourself enough time to unwind and disconnect from exams will help you avoid burn out and get back into the groove when you start studying again the following day.

-Whether your exams have already gotten underway or the first one is yet to come, we’re wishing all Point Campus residents and students the very best of luck over the coming days and weeks!
+Whether your exams have already gotten underway or the first one is yet to come, we’re wishing all Point Campus residents and students the very best of luck!
 For a few extra tips on how to boost your productivity, check out our previous blog here.